 3. There’s no room for error.
 In a fifty miler, stopping for an extra few minutes at an aid station, relieving yourself behind a tree, walking because you’re freakin tired, or stopping to fiddle with your gear won’t bear much effect on your race.
 However, performing any of those activities during a fast marathon will likely take you completely off pace and compromise your goal.
 This is what scares me the most.

 4. The aid stations suck.
 Oranges and water handed out by the local Junior High drill team?WTF?
 Where are the burritos?
 What if I run out of something?
-What if I need gel or aspiring or ice or a massage?
+What if I need gel or aspirin or ice or a massage?
 How about gummy bears?
 And where the hell is the chocolate?!?

 5. Anaerobic exercise hurts!
 Most of us are used to running aerobically, at a comfortable conversation pace, and never breathing too hard.
 Training and running marathons often means running anaerobically, where breathing is uncomfortable and muscles scream in agony.